Messier Marathon La Palma 2018

 That’s nice, but I know that the last object is also within my grasp.
 I just have to wait a while for that, because it will take until 6:04 before it even rises above the horizon and that’s 5 minutes after astronomical darkness…

 To my annoyance, I also see that a black cloud “lies” on the eastern horizon like a line.
-The tension starts to increase even more when I suspect that the hill at 100 mtr away might after all be a little too high.
+Panic starts to build up when I suspect that the hill at 100 mtr away might after all be obstructing the view.
 So what to do …?
 After a minute of hesitation, I pick up the telescope in its entirety and embark on a maniacal hike to the hilltop.
 And that’s not easy on a rugged footpath with some steep climbs in it.
-But after a few minutes I arrive unscathed, with a muscle ache in my arms and I plant the telescope at the spot where I started the Messier marathon last year, a little less sheltered than the previous site, but still doable.
+But after a few minutes I arrive unscathed, with muscle ache in both my arms and plant the telescope at the spot where I started the Messier marathon last year, with less shelter than the previous site, but still doable.
 Most importantly, from here the horizon is free.

 I immediately notice the weak, but still quite big glow of, yes… M30!
 (6:19)

 After packing up and walking back to the car we drive to the entrance of the observatory site where the barrier is still closed.
-But at exactly 7 o’clock a man walks in our direction and tells us to enter.
+But at exactly 7 o’clock a man walks in our direction and allows us to enter.
 We now arrive well in time at the top to await the sunrise.
-We search for a good spot to take photos and it is not long before the first rays of sunlight creep over the horizon, a most beautiful sight.
+We search for a good spot to take photos and it is not long before the first rays of sunlight are visible above the ocean, a most beautiful sight.
 On the right in the photo hereunder you can see “El Teide”, the 3700 mtr high volcano on Tenerife, a nearby island.

 Within 10 seconds the light is already too bright to look directly into, so we slowly walk back to the car.
-When we look west, there is a beautiful belt of Venus in which a strange silhouette slowly emerges.
+When we look west, there is a beautiful belt of Venus in which a strange silhouette emerges.
 It takes a minute before we realize that we’re looking at the shadow of the mountain on which we are now standing.
-The Telescopio Nazionale Galileo (TNG) can be seen in the foreground.
+In the foreground, The Telescopio Nazionale Galileo (TNG) can be seen.

 And then it’s finally time to take the drive down again, back to civilization.
-The ride goes smoothly and when we arrive at 8:30 our heads can finally touch the pillow… What a thrilling adventure this has been!
+The ride goes smoothly and when we arrive at the house at 8:30 our heads finally touch the pillow… What a thrilling adventure this has been!